uonyekwuluje/uonyekwuluje.github.io/_posts/2020-05-30-ansible-tips-and-tricks.md

 ```

 **Updating existing file(s)**<br>
-This comes in handy if you:
-* Want to add a line if it does not exist after a given line:
+This comes in handy if you want to add a line if it does not exist after a given line
 ```
 - name: Check for occurence of name in /opt/config/user.properties
   shell: grep -c "^name=" /opt/config/user.properties || true